Updated June 1, 2020

 - IIROC has postponed the implementation date for its plain language rule book to December 31, 2021 (from June 1, 2020).

-The filing deadlines for specified documents set out in sections 12.12 – 12.14 of National Instrument 31-103 falling on or before June 1, 2020 have been extended by 45-days after the applicable delivery/filing deadline.
+The filing deadlines for specified documents set out in sections 12.12 – 12.14 of National Instrument 31-103 falling on or before September 30, 2020 have been extended by 45-days or 60-days (depending on the time period) after the applicable delivery/filing deadline.
 This includes annual and interim financial statement filings and working capital reports (and NAV error reports, if any).
-There are no conditions to relying on the relief.
+There are no conditions to relying on the relief, other than a statement that a deadline can only be extended once.

 Similar extensions under the Derivatives Act in Québec have been granted to registrants under that regime.
 View the Décision n° 2020-PDG-0022 here.

-The filing deadlines for specified filings to be made by registrants with the OSC under OSC Rule 13-502 Fees, OSC Rule 13-503 Commodity Futures Act (Fees) and under certain other specified Ontario instruments have been extended by 45 days after the applicable filing deadline.
-This relief, in Ontario, is provided in OSC Instrument 31-510 as above.
+The filing deadlines for specified filings to be made by registrants with the OSC under OSC Rule 13-502 Fees, OSC Rule 13-503 Commodity Futures Act (Fees) and under certain other specified Ontario instruments have been extended by 45 days or 60 days (depending on the time period) after the applicable filing deadline.
+This relief, in Ontario, is provided in OSC Instrument 31-510 and OSC Instrument 31-513 as above.

 In addition, the OSC has announced the following operational changes:

-- The Risk Assessment Questionnaire which was to be sent out for responses in April 2020 has been postponed indefinitely
+- The Risk Assessment Questionnaire which was to be sent out for responses in April 2020 has been postponed, but is expected to be sent out in June.
+Responses will be requested within 45 days.

 - Normal-course registration and compliance activities will continue, but the OSC will be flexible with respect to deadlines for information

 - All in-person outreach sessions are cancelled (Registrant Outreach, OSC LaunchPad and OSC in the Community).
-This includes scheduled webinars.
+The OSC is proceeding with registrant outreach webinars with the first one scheduled for June 10.

 - In-person consultations will proceed via conference calls

-- No in-person hearings will be held at least until April 30, 2020.
+- No in-person hearings will be held until further notice.

 Mutual funds investing in fixed income securities may take advantage of relief that has been granted by all members of the CSA to allow for additional borrowings - to a maximum of 10 per cent of its net asset value at the time of borrowing - to allow the affected funds to facilitate an orderly liquidation of fixed income securities to accommodate requests for redemption.
 This relief was granted in recognition of the short-term dislocation in the fixed income markets due to the COVID-19 pandemic.
 The relief is available for additional borrowings made from April 17, 2020 to July 31, 2020.
 Ontario Instrument 81-504 is available here.